aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/multi_ed25519.md

 <a id="0x1_multi_ed25519_SIGNATURE_SCHEME_ID"></a>

-The identifier of the MultiEd25519 signature scheme, which is used when deriving Aptos authentication keys by hashing it together with an MultiEd25519 public key.
+The identifier of the MultiEd25519 signature scheme, which is used when deriving Aptos authentication keys by hashing<br/> it together with an MultiEd25519 public key.

 <pre><code>const SIGNATURE_SCHEME_ID: u8 &#61; 1;<br/></code></pre>